 The Downtown and Museum Reach sections of the River Walk are open 24/7, which provides you with endless opportunities for exploration, day or night.

 The Mission Reach is open during daylight hours only so plan accordingly.

 The central loop of the San Antonio River Walk can be enjoyed by walkers or boat cruisers.

 The North and South extensions of the San Antonio River Walk are perfectly suited to joggers and cyclists (and walkers too).

-You can get on the water to explore the river on kayaks with Texas Paddling Trail.
+You can get on the water to explore the river on barge cruises or kayaks with Go Rio Cruises.
 They guide you through more than thirty canoe chutes over light rapids in shallow water.